 Here’s to #NoMoreFrankendecks

 Ready to learn more about a Frankendeck-free, story-driven future?
-Our new book, Everyday Business Storytelling, will arm you with a simple framework—plus loads of practical examples—to help you quickly organize your ideas, data, and insights into a powerful, audience-centric business story.
+Our self-paced, on-demand storytelling course will arm you with a simple framework—plus loads of videos, resources, and practical examples—to help you quickly organize your ideas, data, and insights into a powerful, audience-centric business story.
+Sign up here.